Who are the PALs?

 Can I meet students from other cohorts?

-We understand that, in the context of public health realities that have forced many social interactions to become digital, making friends and building community in a new place likely feels challenging.
 Your PAL cohort will be one of your first and strongest campus communities, but it’s important to build relationships elsewhere as well.
-For this reason, we are planning a range of programming throughout the fall semester that will allow for students to bond across cohorts, in addition to within their own.
+For this reason, PAL facilitates a range of programming throughout the fall semester that will allow for students to bond across cohorts, in addition to within your own.
+PALs are also prepared with information about the various student organizations and campus communities you can join, so be sure to use them as a resource!

 Can I opt out of PAL or switch groups?